shieldytg/bot/docs/documentation/GHBot.md

 <a name="CustomChat"></a>

 ## CustomChat : <code>Object</code>
-Additional chat elements for chat object by LibreGroupHelp
+Additional chat elements for chat object by Shieldy

 **Kind**: global typedef
 **Properties**